Nicoivazquez/Multiclass_Food_Classification/README.md

 ![images/Untitled%2015.png](images/Untitled%2015.png)

-When I ran a test accuracy score using my hold out data I got:
+When I ran a test accuracy score using my hold-out data I got:

   - Test accuracy: 0.478

 Not bad but still a little lower than my basic model.

   - Usually adding more hidden layers of neurons generally improves accuracy, to a certain degree in many datasets to a certain limit which can differ depending on the problem.
 In this case, the Tensor Model is still ahead.

 At this point, I'm thinking what can I push farther to get a better model.
 Sounds like a problem for Transfer learning to do this I will need a more advanced model, so let's get off my local machine and ssh into some power.

 ## Amazon Web Services Instance

-Starting a AWS instance for deep learning and starting up a jupyter notebook in the instance,

-scp my images into the AWS instance as a quick and easy way to get my files.
+Starting a AWS instance for deep learning and starting up a jupyter notebook in the instance, scp my images into the AWS instance as a quick and easy way to get my files.

 ![images/Untitled%2016.png](images/Untitled%2016.png)